k-milktooth/remingoat-gpt/README.md

 <img width="1174" alt="Time to read theRemingoat switch review" src="https://user-images.githubusercontent.com/132307192/235802744-ffb59b02-111d-4f05-931a-c9403dd4fdf5.png">

-The obvious alternative is to not read the reviews and simply browse the provided score sheets.
+The obvious alternative is not to read the reviews and simply browse the provided score sheets.
 This shortcut is more time-efficient but ultimately lacks nuance.

 <img width="748" alt="theRemingoat score sheet" src="https://user-images.githubusercontent.com/132307192/235802784-a81d0e18-03db-400d-b1fc-498b42b7e015.png">

 The scores simply reflect theRemingoat's preferences, which you won't be mirroring.
 In other words, without context, scores are meaningless.

 RemingoatGPT seeks to mitigate the downsides of **both** long-winded reviews and reductionist score sheets.
-An AI-powered Q&A chatbot that lets you query detailed data as needed could be the perfect synthesis of detail and efficiency—simply query and read what's relevant to you.
+An AI-powered Q&A chatbot that lets you query detailed data as needed could be the perfect synthesis of detail and efficiency—simply ask and read what's relevant to you.

 We hope RemingoatGPT facilitates an easier and more successful switch discovery and research process!